-Reducing our environmental impact is a key component of the Sail & Sustain program.
-All of our ships have environmental management systems that are certified under the International Organization for Standardization's 14001 Standard.
-This voluntary standard sets requirements for the establishment and implementation of a comprehensive environmental management system.
-As part of our environmental commitment, we have a long-term climate action strategy with a commitment to pursue net zero greenhouse gas emissions by 2050.
-The three components of our climate action strategy include: Reducing Carbon Intensity, Investing in Technology and Exploring Alternative Fuels, and Implementing a Voluntary Carbon Offset Program.
+The three components of our climate action strategy are Efficiency, Innovation and Collaboration.
 Each ship in our fleet has a Shipboard Energy Efficiency Management Plan with the objective to improve the overall operating efficiency of the ship by implementing methods for energy and fuel savings.
-We evaluate, monitor, and implement energy-savings projects on our existing ships including but not limited to HVAC system upgrades, LED lighting, low friction silicone hull coating, hydrodynamic upgrades, and waste heat recovery projects.
+We evaluate, monitor, and implement energy-savings projects on our existing ships including but not limited to HVAC system upgrades, LED lighting, hydrodynamic upgrades, and Waste Heat Recovery projects.

-There is no clear path today to achieve net zero for the cruise industry, and this effort will require significant technology advancements including commercially viable and scalable low or zero emission fuels, but we are committed to doing our part to facilitate this transition.
-For example, we have partnered with MAN Energy Solutions on a multi-stage feasibility assessment and project with the goal of retrofitting an existing engine to use with dual fuels, both diesel and methanol.
-In addition, we have successfully tested the use of biofuel blends, blended with approximately 30% biofuel and approximately 70% marine gas oil, on several ships as a potential "drop-in" solution that does not require modifications to existing engines.
-We are also investing in shore power capabilities, which with the appropriate port infrastructure would allow us to connect to onshore electrical power grids to supply much of the power needed while docked.
-A total of 11 ships in our fleet are currently equipped with shore power capabilities and we are targeting approximately 70% of our fleet to be equipped with this capability by year-end 2025.
+The path towards net zero is complex, and this effort will require significant technology advancements including commercially viable and scalable low or zero GHG emission fuels, but we are committed to doing our part to facilitate this transition.
+For example, we have successfully tested the use of biofuel blends on over 20% of our fleet as a potential "drop-in" solution that does not require modifications to existing engines.
+We are also investing in shore power technology, which with the appropriate port infrastructure would allow us to connect to onshore electrical power grids to supply much of the power needed while docked.
+A total of 16 ships in our fleet, or 50%, are currently equipped with shore power technology, and we are targeting approximately 70% of our fleet to be equipped by year-end 2025.
+To prepare for a long-term transition towards net zero, we have lengthened and reconfigured the designs for the final two Prima Class ships, expected to be delivered in 2027 and 2028, to accommodate the use of green methanol as a future fuel source.
+While additional modifications will be needed to fully enable the use of green methanol, these modifications represent an important step forward in the pursuit of net zero by 2050.